rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 `JsonVal` looks like an equi-recursive definition.
 The methodology behind equi-recursion involves monotone functions and other things I never found time to understand very well.
 Hard stuff and quite a bit of math.
 I have not dug in deep enough to know how TS compiles `JsonVal` like types.
-No matter what it does it is IMO impressive.
+No matter what it does, it is IMO impressive.

 `JsonVal`-like types appear to be hard on the TS type checker.
 I have played with some advanced recursive types and have experienced it first hand.
 I got quite a few